Operational Shorting and ETF Liquidity Provision

 89 Pages Posted: 3 May 2017 Last revised: 4 Aug 2022

-We identify an alternative source of ETF shorting related to the market maker liquidity provision and creation/redemption activities.
-Unlike “directional shorting” used for informational or hedging purposes, liquidity-driven “operational shorting” arises due to a regulatory exemption which allows ETF market makers to satisfy excess demand in secondary markets by selling ETF shares that have not yet been created.
+Due to a regulatory exemption, ETF market makers can satisfy excess demand in secondary markets by selling ETF shares that have not yet been created.
 While this ability to “operationally short” is not unique to ETFs, it plays a more prominent role in ETF liquidity provision, and results in elevated ETF failures-to-deliver.
-We propose a novel measure for “operational shorting” and show it is associated with improved liquidity and greater price efficiency in the underlying securities held by an ETF.
-Higher retail trading activity and short-term ETF return reversals are also consistent with liquidity-supplying motives rather than informed trading.
+We propose a novel measure for “operational shorting” and show it is associated with improved liquidity and greater price efficiency in the ETF underlying securities.
+Higher retail trading activity and short-term return reversals are also consistent with liquidity-supplying motives rather than informed trading.
 Consequently, delayed ETF creation to cover operational shorts is found to be a valuable option in the presence of retail trading and liquidity mismatches between the ETF and its underlying securities.
-Commonality in operational shorting across lead market makers can lead to increased counterparty risk and we find that financial leverage can amplify these inter-dealer relationships.

 JEL Classification: G1, G12, G14, G23